Last updated: July 2022

 PIP costs vary by state and driver.
 The cost of PIP can increase if your insurance company requires you to cover all vehicles on your car insurance policy instead of the vehicles specifically identified.
 Prices may also vary based on your driving history, policy coverage limit, and deductible.

 At Direct Auto, we do our best to keep your car insurance policy affordable, whether you need PIP coverage or not.
-You always have options to explore thanks to our multiple discounts, flexible payment methods, and low down payments!*
+You always have options to explore thanks to our multiple auto insurance discounts, flexible payment methods, and low down payments!*

 Where can I get PIP insurance?

 If you live in a state where PIP is offered – or in a no-fault state where PIP is required – Direct Auto can help you secure coverage so you can stay safe and legal.
-Call 1-877-GO-DIRECT (1-877-463-4732) or stop by a Direct location near you to learn more about PIP coverage today.
+Call 1-877-GO-DIRECT (1-877-463-4732) or stop by a Direct Auto location near you to learn more about PIP coverage today.

 What's the Difference Between PIP and Med Pay?